 SSRS 2008 Training Overview

-Accelebrate's Introduction to SQL Server 2008 Reporting Services (SSRS) training teaches attendees how to create, test, and distribute SQL Server 2008 Reporting Services reports.
+Accelebrate's Microsoft SSRS training teaches attendees how to create, test, and distribute SQL Server 2008 Reporting Services reports.
 In addition, this SSRS training optionally teaches attendees how to interface with SSRS from .NET applications.

 Location and Pricing